-I’ve long empathized with healthcare workers, and then the pandemic happened, and my empathy multiplied exponentially.
-You were already people from whom too much was asked, and then as a society we tripled down in asking too much of you.
+I’ve always sympathized with health workers, and then the pandemic struck, and my sympathy increased tenfold.
+You were already individuals from whom too much was expected, and then we as a society tripled up in expecting too much of you.

-Anytime I hear about medical professionals experiencing healthcare burnout, I think, “Of course.
+Whenever I read about medical practitioners suffering from healthcare burnout, I think, “Of course.
 Why wouldn’t they?”

-The list of what would burn you out is way too long.
-Just a smattering: Long hours
+The amount of stuff that would burn you out is simply too huge.
+Just a scattering: Long work hours

 Rude patients